-- (c) Reflects costs incurred in connection with acquisitions, initial public offering, and other non-recurring transaction costs, primarily fees paid for professional services and employee retention. - (d) Reflects costs associated with our corporate restructuring initiatives. - (e) Reflects implementation costs incurred in connection with a new human resources and payroll application. - (f) Includes a loss from sale of a subsidiary and other individually insignificant items that are non-recurring in nature for the quarter ended March 30, 2018, and a combination of gain/loss related to sale of fixed assets and other individually insignificant items that are non-recurring in nature for the quarter ended March 31, 2019.
+- (c) Reflects equity compensation costs related to cash-settled awards.
+Please see a further discussion of these awards in Management's Discussion and Analysis of Financial Condition and Results of Operations for the quarter ended June 30, 2019. - (d) Reflects costs incurred in connection with acquisitions, the IPO, and other non-recurring transaction costs, primarily fees paid for professional services and employee retention. - (e) Reflects costs associated with corporate restructuring initiatives. - (f) Reflects implementation costs incurred in connection with a new human resources and payroll application. - (g) Includes a combination of gain/loss related to sale of fixed assets and other individually insignificant items that are non-recurring in nature.